 - Perpetually Protean: In the habit of changing shape and/or costume very frequently, sometimes from frame to frame - especially if he's in a playful mood, which is a lot.

 - Platonic Life-Partners: Played with.
 Morph was very close to fellow Exile, Sunfire and actually fell in love with her but knew that a Relationship Upgrade was impossible due to Sunfire being a lesbian.
 As such, he was content with their status as best friends.

 - Sad Clown: His mother died when he was thirteen.
 The constant jokes came after, as an attempt to lighten his father's mood.

-- Shape Shifter: Into pretty much anything.
+- Voluntary Shapeshifting: Can transform into pretty much anything.
 Man, woman, animal, vegetable or mineral.

 The daughter of Nightcrawler and Scarlet Witch, she is able to fire hex bolts and also "possess" people for short periods of time.
 In her reality, Wolverine has lead the X-Men since the death of Professor X, and Cyclops is a supervillain.

 - Daddy's Girl: Spends much more time with her father than her mother, to the extent that in a flashback we never see her mother even once.

 - Deadpan Snarker: She has her father's wit.